Egnyte Integration with AuthPoint

 4. Click Certificate.

-1. Next to AuthPoint certificate you will associate with your resource, click and select Download Metadata.
+1. Next to the AuthPoint certificate you want to associate with your resource, click Options menu and select Download Metadata.
 We recommend that you choose the certificate with the latest expiration date.
 If you do not have a certificate, or if all of your certificates have expired, click Add Certificate and use the newly created certificate.

 The AuthPoint metadata provides your resource, in this case Egnyte, with information necessary to identify AuthPoint as a trusted identity provider.